 Before online retail dominated, the UK fashion industry was based largely in the capital for proximity to the right circles, talent, and simply the prestige of the postcode.

-In today’s democratic retail landscape, however, the industry is much less London-centric.
-As fast fashion has grown, not only has it become possible for everyone to appropriate catwalk trends without having to wait until payday, but also for anyone to make fashion their business.
+In today’s democratic retail landscape however, the industry is much less London-centric.
+As fast fashion has grown, it has become possible for everyone to appropriate catwalk trends without having to wait until payday, but also for anyone to make fashion their business.
 Now, there is a shifting focus to Manchester, which has become the base of numerous leading online fast fashion brands.

 Priced Out of the Capital